hyperkraz/hyperkraz.github.io/publications.md

 # Publications

-Welcome to my publication portfolio!
-Here you'll find a breakdown of my scholarly contributions from 2022 to the present, including peer-reviewed articles, letters, submissions, and presentations at scientific meetings.
+Welcome to GPT 4.5's summary of Andrew Ritchey's works!
+Here you'll find a breakdown of his scholarly contributions from 2022 to the present, including peer-reviewed articles, letters, submissions, and presentations at scientific meetings.

 ---